ericrosenberg1/ai-email-assistant/README.md

    ```bash
    python draft_replies.py
    ```
-   You should see draft‑creation logs and drafts in Gmail.
+   You should see draft‑creation logs in the terminal and drafts in your Gmail.

 ---